gexuanwang/learngit/readme.txt

-Git is a version control systom
+Git is a distribute version control systom
 Git is free software